sinemsevimlikurt/user-management-system/README.md

 # User Management System

-A comprehensive user management system built with Spring Boot, featuring JWT authentication, role-based authorization, and RESTful APIs.
+A comprehensive user management system with a Spring Boot backend and React frontend, featuring JWT authentication, role-based authorization, and a responsive UI.

+## Project Structure

+The project is organized into two main directories:

+- **`/backend`**: Spring Boot application with JWT authentication and RESTful APIs
+- **`/frontend`**: React application with Tailwind CSS for the user interface

 ## Technologies Used

+### Backend
 - **Java 17**
 - **Spring Boot 3.2.0**
 - **Spring Security** with JWT authentication